huderlem/porymap/docsrc/manual/editing-map-events.rst

 Flag
     This flag is set when the player receives the hidden item.

+Quantity
+    Exclusive to pokefirered.
+The number of items received when the item is picked up.

+Requires Itemfinder
+    Exclusive to pokefirered.
+When checked, the hidden item can only be received by standing on it and using the Itemfinder.

 Secret Base Event
 -----------------

 This is the event used to mark entrances to secret bases.
 This event will only be functional on certain metatiles.
 Unfortunately, they are hardcoded into the game's engine (see ``sSecretBaseEntranceMetatiles`` in ``src/secret_base.c``).
+This event type is unavailable for pokefirered projects; secret bases do not exist there.

 .. figure:: images/editing-map-events/event-secret-base.png
     :alt: Secret Base Event Properties